shemaken173/power_bi_uber_fare_project/README.md

 # power_bi_uber_fare_project
 The Power BI Uber Fare Analysis Project is a data visualization and business intelligence solution designed to provide actionable insights into Uber ride fares.
 Using the uber_enhanced dataset.
+The Power BI Uber Fare Analysis Project is a data visualization and business intelligence solution designed to provide actionable insights into Uber ride fares.
+Using the uber_enhanced dataset, the project analyzes key performance metrics such as Total Fare Amount, Average Fare Amount, and Trip Volume, enabling data-driven decision-making for ride pricing, customer trends, and operational efficiency.